jshirota/PreStorm/README.md

 ![code](/images/p20.png)

 This means there's a map of layer ids to layer names.
 This is stored in the instace of Service.
-Even if you create many instances of this Service class with the same url, the schema is fetched only once and memoized.
+However, even if you create many instances of this Service class with the same url, the schema is fetched only once and memoized.
+The following code results in 1 HTTP call to fetch the service schema.

 ![code](/images/p21.png)